HTUser-1/LoadMultiPolygons/README.md

-# Load Multiple Polygon features or GeoJSON feature collection using CSPro-JS API and Leaflet
+# Load Multiple Polygons GeoJSON feature collection using CSPro-JS API and Leaflet
  This is a basic example for loading multiple polygons in CSPro.
 Sometimes GeoJSON files coming from QGIS are not compliant with the CSPro Map engine.
 It's why, among others, I implemented the function geojsonDataString() to display GeoJSON string and test them on https://geojsonlint.com/.
 However, even after choosen one polygon, it's mandatory to refresh the view.
 This may be a